Coffee Harvesting

 Harvesting Methods Explained

-• Description: All cherries on a branch are stripped off at once, regardless of ripeness.
+All cherries on a branch are stripped off in one motion.

-• Description: Machines shake the coffee trees to dislodge cherries, which are then collected.
+Machines shake coffee trees to dislodge cherries for collection.

-• Pros: Highly efficient and cost-effective for large, flat plantations.
+• Pros: Efficient and scalable for large, flat farms

 Post-Harvest Processing